VET Program Approval and Maintenance Procedure

 Complete the forms below to determine capacity to deliver qualification:

-Head of Centre or Program Manager/Delegate
+Associate Director or Program Manager/Delegate

 1. The Program Area must be able to provide evidence as per the Minimum Standards for Registration to Provide an Accredited Senior Secondary Course VRQA and the VET Funding Contract in relation to compliance with training and assessment requirements.